rwbaumg/pki-lint/README.md

 | ```high```    (```2```)  | 192 bits         | >= 7680  bits | >= 384 bits   |
 | ```extreme``` (```3```)  | 256 bits         | >= 15360 bits | >= 512 bits   |

-Extended-validation certificate testing is performed whenever the supplied options enable doing so.
+**Extended-validation certificate testing is performed whenever the supplied options enable doing so.**
+EV certificate testing requires a policy OID and hostname, at a minimum.
 If the certificate being tested is not an EV certificate, EV test results can be safely ignored.